 For many artists, marketing is somewhat at odds with who they are and what they do.
-Since music and the act writing songs is often deeply personal and emotional, getting into a music marketing strategy mindset might seem foreign, fake or forced for some musicians.
+Since making music is often deeply personal and emotional, thinking about a music marketing strategy to promote your work might seem foreign, fake, or forced.

-Sadly, this doesn’t change the fact that it’s never been more difficult for new artists to put their music in front of listeners.
-Between music streaming platforms and the cheap cost of DIY home recording technology, there’s more music being released now than at any other point in history.
+Unfortunately, this doesn’t change the fact that it’s never been harder for new artists to find audiences for their music.
+Between the digitization and democratization of the music industry and the cheap cost of DIY home recording technology, there’s more new music being released today globally than at any other point in history.

-2. Engage existing fans before trying to make new ones
+2. Don’t ignore existing fans while trying to make new ones

 3. Social media music marketing strategies

-Yes, social media platforms are problematic and becoming harder to reach fans by the day, but marketing strategies for musicians are far less impactful without them.
+Social media platforms are packed with problems and it’s becoming harder and harder to reach fans through them, but marketing strategies for musicians are sadly much less impactful without them.

-So whether you’re trying to get the word out about a new release or people to show up to your performances, social media is still a great way to narrow down who might like your music and to reach out to those people directly.
+Whether you’re trying to get the word out about a new release or people to show up to your performances, social media is still a tool you can use to narrow down who might like your music and to reach out to those people directly.

-Photos, videos, blogs - if you hope to reach new audiences with your music, putting lots of time and thought into offering other content to your listeners will help you make a lasting impact that ultimately gets your music heard by new ears.
+Flyers, photos, videos, blogs—putting lots of time and thought into offering non-musical content to your listeners will help you make a lasting impact that ultimately results in new fans learning about your music on their prefered media.

-5. Pitch your music to blogs, playlists and press outlets
+5. Send your music to blogs, playlists and press outlets

-And remember, you might not think getting featured on small blogs and playlists is that important, but it actually is.
+You might not think getting featured on small blogs and playlists is that important, but it actually is.
 Momentum doesn’t just appear out of nowhere.
-It starts with a couple of people at a time becoming loyal fans of your music and eventually grows into something more substantial.
+It starts with a couple of people at a time becoming loyal advocates for your music before growing into something more substantial.

 6. Create and monetize your own artist website

-Artist websites are an essential part of cultivating an image and reaching out to new fans.
-Sure, social media can do this, but platforms like Facebook and Twitter are becoming less effective for musicians by the day.
+Band websites are an essential part of building a musical identity and reaching out to new fans.
+Social media still does this to a degree, but platforms like Facebook and Twitter are becoming less effective for musicians by the day by limiting your voice and reach as an artist.

 Patrick McGuire is a writer, musician and human man.
 He lives nowhere in particular, creates music under the name Straight White Teeth, and has a great affinity for dogs and putting his hands in his pockets.